-We regularly update it, so if you’d like us to link to your professional page (e.g., LinkedIn or a Department page), please send an email to the chair of the department, or submit updated information with this form.
+We regularly update it, so if you’d like us to link to your professional page (e.g., LinkedIn or a Department page), please send an email to the chair of the department.

 - Robert Diemer (PO’49) was a geology and economics double major who worked pipeline construction in southern California in various capacities over the years with American Pipe and Construction Company which later became Ameron.

 - Bill Mais (PO’49) initially worked for Shell Oil Company in Oklahoma and later returned to California and became an independent geologic consultant while tending to a citrus orchard of Navel and Valencia oranges.